laviniaclare/Rouze/README.md

 This is a work in progress, but will be deployed when it is completed.

+The files which are unique to this project and not part of PhoneGap can be found in Rouze/platforms/android/assets/www/ in the "css" and "js" folders.
+They are the files titled "awty.css" and "awty.js".

 ####Technologies used so far:
 - Mapbox API
 - Mapbox.js